Glank/Galois/README.md

     A = Matrix(rows,cols)

-Create a simple, empty matrix.
+Creates a simple, empty matrix.
+Getting and setting values is rather obvious:

     A.set(row,col,value)
     print A.get(row,col)

-Getting and setting values is rather obvious.
+These operators work with matricies as well (provided that they are of the right dimensions of course):

     C = A*B
     C = A+B

-These operators work with matricies as well (provided that they are of the right dimensions of course)
+    C = A-B

+Transposes a matrix.
+(A^T):

     A = A.transpose()

-Transposes a matrix.
-(A^T)
+Row reduce to reduced echelon form of a matrix A:

     A = A.get_reduced_echelon()

-Returns the row reduced echelon form of a matrix A.
+Move the matrix into the finite field of integers mod 11.

     A = A.to_Zmod(11)

-Gets a matrix in the finite field of integers mod 11.

-More to come.
+There's more to come.